ZackPouget/COMP-4990-Code-Vision/README.md

 ```
 ## Environment Variable Setup

-Add your OpenAI API key to your environment variable section to your operating system.
+Add your OpenAI API key to the environment variable section of your operating system.

 ## Order
 1. Run the server with the command "node server.js"